sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-connect-s4hc/abap-custom-ui-bas-connect-s4hc.md

 Alternatively, see [Integrating SAP Business Application Studio](https://help.sap.com/viewer/0f69f8fb28ac4bf48d2b57b9637e81fa/latest/en-US/22bc724fd51a4aa4a4d1c5854db7e026.html) documentation for this tutorial's content with a customer account.

-The communication system for an SAP Business Application Studio subaccount in an S/4HANA ABAP tenant is needed to develop a custom UI with SAP Business Application Studio for a custom business object running in an S/4HANA ABAP tenant and for deploying that UI.
+## Additional Information

 >Tutorial last updated with SAP S/4HANA Cloud Release 2302

 ---

-### Create destination to SAP S/4HANA Cloud tenant
+### Create destination to SAP S/4HANA Cloud system

-SAP Business Application Studio requires connection information to request custom business object data from your SAP S/4HANA Cloud tenant and to deploy a UI into this tenant.
+SAP Business Application Studio requires connection information to request custom business object data from your SAP S/4HANA Cloud system and to deploy a UI into this system.
 That information is stored in the SAP Business Application Studio subaccount as a so-called destination.
 To create that destination, do the following:

 Although this tutorial describes the flow with a trial account, the sequence is the same for a customer account after entering the subaccount of your choice.